Yakov Smirnoff: Early life

-The son of Naum Pokhis and Klara Pokhis, Smirnoff was born in Odesa, Ukraine, then part of the Soviet Union (USSR).
-He was an art teacher in Odesa, as well as a comedian.
-As a comedian, he entertained occasionally on ships in the Black Sea, where he came into contact with Americans who described life in the United States to him.
-That was when he first considered leaving the country.
+The son of Naum Pokhis and Klara Pokhis, Smirnoff was born in Odesa in the Ukrainian SSR of the Soviet Union.
+His family was Jewish, and lived in an apartment with eight other families.
+Smirnoff eventually became an art teacher in Odesa, and after two years of mandatory military service became a cruise ship comedian on the Black Sea, where he interacted with Americans who described life in the United States, inspiring him to leave the Soviet Union.

-After two years of attempting to leave, he came to the United States with his parents in 1977, arriving in New York City.
-His family was allowed to come to America because of "an agreement between the USSR and America to exchange wheat for Soviet citizens who wished to defect".
+In the 1970s, when the Soviet Union marginally relaxed emigration policies, he was eligible to apply for an exit visa.
+After two years attempting to leave, he came to the United States with his parents in 1977, arriving in New York City with $50 in savings.
+He has jokingly described that his family was allowed to come to America because of "an agreement between the USSR and America to exchange wheat for Soviet citizens who wished to defect".
 At the time, neither he nor his parents spoke any English.
-On arrival to the United States, he was almost sent back to the USSR when his interpreter mistranslated his occupation, comedian, as "party organizer", which immigration authorities thought meant that he was an organizer for the Communist Party of the Soviet Union.
+On arrival to the United States, he was almost sent back to the USSR when his interpreter mistranslated his occupation—comedian—as "party organizer", which immigration authorities thought meant that he was an organizer for the Communist Party of the Soviet Union.

 Smirnoff spent a portion of his early days in the United States working as a busboy and bartender at Grossingers Hotel in the Catskill Mountains of New York and living in the employee dormitory.